Kiveshan/Kiveshan/README.md

 `Node.js` &nbsp; `PostgreSQL` &nbsp; `Prisma` &nbsp; `OAuth 2.0` &nbsp; `Chart.js`

-- Integrated Xero, QuickBooks, and Sage via REST, normalising three incompatible financial data models into a single reporting schema
+- Integrated Xero, QuickBooks, and Sage via REST, normalising three incompatible P&amp;L report shapes into a single `{category, amount, date}` schema plus a common monthly calculation
-- OAuth 2.0 flows for all three providers — token refresh cycles, secure token storage, per-provider scope configuration
+- Three credential models handled on their own terms rather than forced into one abstraction — OAuth 2.0 with DB-persisted tokens and explicit refresh for QuickBooks, SDK-delegated OAuth for Xero, and AES-encrypted per-session credentials for Sage, whose reseller API offers only HTTP Basic auth
+- Diff-based incremental extraction — three years back on first connect, one year on refresh, writing only where the incoming amount differs, so a re-run is close to a no-op
 - Excel P&amp;L import pipeline as a fallback for clients without a supported accounting integration

 <br/>